Gardimy/GDM_Bookstore/README.md

 - Use store, actions and reducers in React.
 - Connect React and Redux.
+- Update Circle percent when a user add a book

 - [ ] **Updates will be made shortly to make the page interactive**